Need Help After A Scaffold Accident In New York City?

 What to Do After a Scaffolding Accident

-Scaffolding accidents can lead to serious and even permanently disabling injury.
+Scaffolding accidents can lead to serious and even permanently disabling injuries.
 Victims of scaffolding accidents often find that workers’ compensation claims cannot adequately address their lost wages, pain, and suffering.
 As a result, they may struggle to provide for their families and make ends meet.
 If you’ve been in a scaffolding accident, take the following steps:

 Seek immediate medical attention.
 Getting appropriate medical care serves two purposes: it helps you back on the road to recovery, and it provides an official record of your injuries.
 Be sure to follow your doctor’s instructions and keep your follow-up appointments.